gschandan/inspirational-quote/README.md

 An inspirational quote displaying application, with the ability to fetch a random quote, and add a quote to the local database.

+I challenged myself with this project by trying to learn (having never developed in go before) and implement the API routes in go, whilst also utilising a local SQL databse to store the quotes.
+I chose this option, rather than using a cloud based or managed db provider to further my own learning.
+When running the server for the first time, if the quotes database doesn't exist, then it will be created and several quotes stored in there.
+The application is primarily desktop oriented.

 ## Run Locally